 Please be aware that not informing your landlord or association of intended work in your loft could be seen as a breech of your tenancy agreement and may have serious consequences.

 Condensation in the loft?
-Why do I get it? and how do I prevent it?
+Why do I get it?
+How do I prevent it?

 Winter is the time of year when the temperatures can suddenly drop dramatically and rise quickly due to the sun coming out.

-The sudden change in the weather means our loft spaces start to get colder and the immediate heat generated by the sun hitting the roof will generate warm air quickly before the loft space has adjusted to it, and warm air contains moisture, warm air plus cold surface equals condensation.
+The sudden change in the weather means our loft spaces start to get colder, and the immediate heat generated by the sun hitting the roof will generate warm air quickly before the loft space has adjusted to it.
+Warm air contains moisture, so warm air plus cold surface equals condensation!

-So whats is the cause? well some percentage of warm air hitting a cold surface is to blame so make sure you loft is well insulated (government recommended level is 270mm).
+So what is the cause?
+Well, some percentage of warm air hitting a cold surface is to blame, so make sure your loft is well insulated (government recommended level is 270mm).
 Check you have a quality draft sealed and insulated loft hatch.
-If you have an old wood one check the seal is tight and make sure there is insulation on top of it, but its best to have it replaced with a modern one as the old ones tend to leak badly letting warm air in to your loft, no point having loads of insinuation when he heat is seeping through your hatch.
+If you have an old wood one, check the seal is tight and make sure there is insulation on top of it.
+It's best to have it replaced with a modern one though, as the old ones tend to leak badly, letting warm air in to your loft.
+No point having loads of insulation, when the heat is seeping out through your hatch.

-Check for any old holes left in ceilings and walls by workmen where old pipes/cables used to be, seal these up.
+Check for any old holes left in ceilings and walls by workmen, where old pipes/cables used to be and seal these up.

 Never block the eaves of your loft as this will stop vital air circulation.